-Although it was challenging to travel in 2020 (and it still is at the writing of this post), we did not want to give up on travelling in the future.
+Although it was challenging to travel in 2020 (and it still is at the writing of this post), we did not want to give up on traveling in the future.
 It is something that is on the top of our list.
-Most of our retired clients advise us to do so while we are still young, and we still have the energy to do it.
-You just never know what is waiting for you at retirement if you hold it for too long.
+Most of our retired clients advise us to do so while we are still young and we still have the energy to do it.
+If you hold it for too long, you just never know what is waiting for you at retirement.

-To prevent accumulating credit card debts for our travel expenses, we aim to plan for it ahead of time.
-We research heavily on likely destinations, the costs of living and the length of time we will travel.
-We started traveling in 2021 and we detailed some information from our most recent travel in our earlier posts listed below.
+We aim to plan for it ahead of time to prevent accumulating credit card debts for our travel expenses.
+We research likely destinations, the costs of living, and the time we travel.
+We started traveling in 2021 and detailed some information from the most recent travel in our earlier posts listed below.

-Instead of paying for travel debt months after, in this strategy we will be paying for it before.
-Being intentional does not only saves us money but gives us freedom to spend freely on our vacations.
+Instead of paying for travel debt months after, we will be paying for it before in this strategy.
+Being intentional saves us money and allows us to spend freely on vacations.

 2019 Expenses: $12,000